Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Abstract

 \section{Abstract}

-Classical Hecke operators on Maass forms are represented as completely positive maps on II$_1$ factors, associated to a pair of isomorphic subfactors, and an intertwining unitary.
-This representation induces several matrix inequalities on the eigenvalues of the Hecke operators acting on Maass forms.
-In particular the family of eigenvalues corresponding to an eigenvector induces a completely bounded multiplier of the Hecke algebra.
-This representation of the Hecke operators implies that, for every prime $p$ the essential spectrum of the classical Hecke operator $T_p$ is contained in the interval $[-2\sqrt p, 2\sqrt p]$, predicted by the Ramanujan Petersson conjectures.
-In particular,given an open interval containing $[-2\sqrt p, 2\sqrt p]$, there are at most a finite number of possible exceptional eigenvalues lying outside this interval.
+Classical Hecke operators on Maass forms are unitarily equivalent, up to a commuting, operatorial, phase, to completely positive maps on II$_1$ factors, associated to a pair of isomorphic subfactors, and an intertwining unitary.
+This representation is obtained through a quantized representation of the Hecke operators.
+The Hecke operators act on the Berezin's quantization, deformation algebra of the fundamental domain of $\PSL(2,\Z)$ in the upper halfplane.
+The Hecke operators are inheriting from the ambient, non-commutative algebra on which they act, a rich structure of matrix inequalities.
+Using this construction we obtain that, for every prime $p$, the essential spectrum of the classical Hecke operator $T_p$ is contained in the interval $[-2\sqrt p, 2\sqrt p]$, predicted by the Ramanujan Petersson conjectures.
+In particular, given an open interval containing $[-2\sqrt p, 2\sqrt p]$, there are at most a finite number of possible exceptional eigenvalues lying outside this interval.
+The main tool for obtaining this representation of the Hecke operators (unitarily equivalent to the classical representation, up to a commuting phase) is a Schurr type, positive "square root" of the state on $\PGL(2,\Q)$, measuring the displacement of fundamental domain of $\PSL(2,\Z)$ in $\mathbb H$, by translations in $\PGL(2,\Q)$.
+The "square root" is obtained from the matrix coefficients of the discrete series representations of $\PSL(2,\R)$ restricted to $\PGL(2, \Q)$.
+The methods in this paper may also be applied to any finite index, modular subgroup $\Gamma_0(p^n)$, $n\geq 1$, of $\PSL(2,\Z)$.
+In this case the essential norm of the Hecke operator is equal to the norm of the corresponding convolution operator on the cosets Hilbert space $\ell^2((\Gamma_0(p^n))\backslash \PGL(2,\Z[1/p])$.